OkayHughes/open-lab-notebook/src/posts/MPAS/made_to_measure_mpas.md

 <span class="todo"> Add introduction here</span>

-I'm doing this work on NCAR's cheyenne so I defaultly have access to the Netcdf cinematic universe without much setup.
+I'm doing this work on NCAR's cheyenne so I defaultly have access to the Netcdf Cinematic Universe without much setup.

 ## Step 0: get code